rwilcox/my-learnings-docs/learning_javascript_rxjs.md

 ## errors in the streams

+## errors for the whole stream

+## merging obserables when 1 fails

-## refocterobility
+## refacterobility

     _.forEoch(f => syncMuthod)

-But whot if that method becomes async? potenntiolly o bit ofrefoctoring to make callers async no
+But what if that method becomes async? potenntiolly o bit ofrefoctoring to make callers async no

 ## Completion